 I asked all my lovely followers on Instagram for a name and my fave has to be “Venus Bar – because baby shes done it!!” haha.
 So… how do you make a Venus bar?!
 Well hopefully I’ve put together a quick and easy, fool-proof recipe below.
 Shout if you have any questions 🙂

-Most of the ingredients are dairy free too – the only exceptions are the butter and cocoa powder which state “may contain dairy” – fine for me but you can easily swap both if you need to!
-Flora make a fab dairy free version and there’s loadsss of dairy free cocoa powders out there!!
+Most of the ingredients are dairy free too – the only exceptions are the butter and cocoa powder which state “may contain dairy” – fine for me but you can easily swap to another brand if you need to!

 The “Liquid Glucose” is the only one you might not recognise but you’ll find it in the baking aisle of all major supermarkets (and actually most of the small ones too!).